 - Define your customer. – You have to know exactly who is your customer.
 Proper preparation will result in an actual number of potential customers.
-For example, if you want to build websites for biotech companies with less than 10 employees, you have to do your homework to find out the exact number of biotech companies with less than 10 employees.
-It’s not enough to trust what you read about your customer, you have to reach out and talk to them.
+For example, if you want to build websites for biotech companies with less than ten employees, you have to do your homework to find out the exact number of biotech companies with less than ten employees.
+It’s not enough to trust what you read about your customer; you have to reach out and talk to them.
 Learn as much about them as it relates to your business as possible.
 If you want to build websites for the biotech companies I mentioned before, call them and ask questions.
 Focus outward instead of inward.
-Talk with your customers and find out if they would buy your product.
+Talk to your customers and find out if they would buy your product.
 Ask questions like: “How much would you pay for it?”, “How often do you update your website?”
 “What is important to you about your website?” and more.
 If you don’t find customers that are willing to pay for your product your business will fail.

 - Consider your legal entity options. – As a business, you can select from several different business entities.
-The simplest one is sole proprietorship, but it doesn’t mean you should go with the simplest option.
+The simplest one is the sole proprietorship, but it doesn’t mean you should go with the simplest option.
 There are many advantages to form an LLC or a corporation.
 The sole proprietorship offers the fewest protections, but it is the quickest and cheapest option.